 If you are not still not sure, call 312-274-0197 (our front desk), and they can help.

-We provide parking validation cards for two Northwestern lots.
-One is attached to the Northwestern Memorial Hospital and is between Superior and Huron (222 E Huron).
-The other is at 321 E Erie.
-These are on the hotel map below, as "P".
-Parking is $12 if less than 4hrs with the validation.
+We provide parking validation for a Northwestern lot.
+It is attached to Northwestern Memorial Hospital and is between Superior and Huron (222 E Huron).
+Parking is $12 if less than 4hrs, with the validation.
 After that it is $4 for each additional hour.
 If you use a credit card, it is $13.

-Valet parking is available for roughly $12/day (in front of TGIF restaurant, right in front of the clinic), from about 10AM on.
+Valet parking is available for roughly $12/day (in front of TGIF restaurant, adjacent to the clinic), from about 10AM on.
 We are not affiliated with this parking service, and this is at your own risk.

 Things are different with the Covid-19 pandemic.
-Right now (i.e. Sept, 2020), driving is the preferred way to get to the clinic as it preserves social distance.
-Parking can be expensive however (see comments above).
+Right now (i.e. Oct, 2020), driving is the preferred way to get to the clinic as it preserves social distance.
+Also, traffic is a lot better now than it used to be.
+Parking can be a little more expensive however (see comments above).

 Chicago has a very extensive public transportation grid that provides reasonably good (i.e. within 1 hour) accessibility to downtown from nearly anywhere within about 10 miles radius.